kbychkov/simplecrawler-mongo-queue/README.md

 This is a queue implementation for [simplecrawler](https://www.npmjs.com/package/simplecrawler) backed by MongoDB.

-**Warning!** The library still in development and may work unstable.
+**Warning!** The library is still in development and may work unstable.

 ## Installation